 Church music after 1550

 Venice was by far the most powerful city in northern Italy, and while Palestrina polished his style in Rome, other composers developed new ideas in Venice.
-Among them was the dutchman Adrian Willaert, himself an offspring of the burgundian school, and employed in the church of saint Mark in Venice.
+Among them was the Dutchman Adrian Willaert, himself an offspring of the Burgundian school, and employed in the church of saint Mark in Venice.
 His pupils developed his style further, and created what would be known as the "Venetian school".
 Because the church was designed with huge galleries on either side, Andrea Gabrieli (said pupil) and his nephew Giovanni began to juxtapose choirs for the sheer stereo effect it produced.
 The result was amazing.
 The Gabrieli style had influence far into the next century, beginning with German Heinrich Schütz, and (believe it or not) Antonio Vivaldi.
-For the record, The Gabrielis also "invented" the Sinfonia (literaly meaning "coordinated sound").
+For the record, The Gabrielis also "invented" the Sinfonia (literally meaning "coordinated sound").
 For the time being, this meant a musical piece set for brass instruments and/or strings, made after the fashion of vocal polyphony.
-"Sinfonias" in this fashion (one movement) was in use all the way up through the baroque period.
-The sonata was also developed in this period of the renaissance.
+"Sinfonias" in this fashion (one movement) was in use all the way up through the Baroque period.
+The sonata was also developed in this period of the Renaissance.

-A small note on English cathedral music of the fifteenhundreds: Thomas Tallis should be mentioned, because he managed to put together no less than eight five-part voices, making the most elaborate piece of choir music for centuries to come.
+A small note on English cathedral music of the 1500s: Thomas Tallis should be mentioned, because he managed to put together no less than eight five-part voices, making the most elaborate piece of choir music for centuries to come.

 As the sixteenth century dragged on, many composer, especially the Italian ones, became more and more elaborate, and the sense of artistry became prominent until the style of mannerism developed.
 Harmonies became increasingly difficult, and melodies likewise.
 This got so far that some composers began to use instruments for practical reasons, leaving one single voice for the actual melody.
 When the "camerata" club in Venice decided that a number of madrigals could be chained together to form a greater musical work, or even to tell a story, a new musical form came to life: The "musical work", or aptly called "opera in musica" - or to be fair: The opera.
 When this happened, Baroque Music was emerging.
 Claudio Monteverdi was the central figure of this particular development.